tyyoonlab-snu/PPI-Landscape-2025/README.md

 ### Python pipeline demo

-A small example dataset is provided in `data/demo_library_measurements.csv`.
+The processed measurements for the adalimumab HCDR2/HCDR3 combinatorial library (9,588 variants) are provided in `data/demo_library_measurements.csv`.
 To run the demo:

 #### Option A — Jupyter / Colab notebook *(recommended)*